Western Invasives Network

 The WIN has assisted in the formation of eight formal local groups that coordinate membersí on-the-ground weed inventory, control, prevention, and education activities.
 Each Cooperative Weed Management Area (CWMA) has a long-term management plan, a yearly operating plan, and a memorandum of understanding that demonstrates commitment to partnering organizations.
 Please click on the above CWMA link for more information about this group.

-Direction for the Northwest Weed Management Partnership and WIN is provided by representatives from the USFS, BLM, SWCDs, Oregon Invasives Species Council, CPRC&D (WIN Fiscal Sponsor) and other natural resource agency folks.† The current committee is listed below:
+Direction for WIN is provided by representatives from the USFS, BLM, SWCDs, CPRC&D (WIN Fiscal Sponsor) and other natural resource agency folks.
+The current committee is listed below:

 Jenny Lippert: Botanist, USFS; email@example.com; 541-225-6440